everydaycookingtips.com

 Preparation Steps

-• In a small bowl, mix together the salt, black pepper, garlic powder, and paprika.
+• In a small bowl, mix together salt, pepper, garlic powder, onion powder, paprika, thyme, and rosemary.

-• Cover and cook on low for 6-8 hours, or on high for 3-4 hours, until the chicken is cooked through and the internal temperature reaches 165°F (74°C).
+• Cover and cook on low for 6-8 hours or on high for 3-4 hours, until the internal temperature reaches 165°F (74°C) in the thickest part of the thigh.

 Notes